Logo What's After the Movie

 In which year does the narrative of Godzilla: King of the Monsters begin?

-Discover the awards and nominations received by Godzilla: King of the Monsters.
-Explore the history of Godzilla: King of the Monsters and its cast and crew.
+Discover all the awards and nominations received by Godzilla: King of the Monsters, from Oscars to film festival honors.
+Learn how Godzilla: King of the Monsters and its cast and crew have been recognized by critics and the industry alike.

 45th Saturn Awards 2019